seqizz/loose/README.md

 ### Installation (What installation?)

-Since I am using NixOS, I will be using this with dark magic.
-Instructions for other distros are welcome, since this tool will be maximally useful if it is installed system-wide and triggered by udev automatically.
+Since I am using NixOS, I am using this with dark magic ([systemd service](https://git.gurkan.in/gurkan/nixos-system-flake/src/commit/914d4f0ae730780c5240befa3bb9b746c46dc1ad/home-manager/lib/xserver.nix#L18), [udev rules](https://git.gurkan.in/gurkan/nixos-system-flake/src/commit/914d4f0ae730780c5240befa3bb9b746c46dc1ad/nixos/lib/laptop/loose.nix#L8)).
+Instructions for other distros are welcome, since I don't have enough incentive to write them (plus this tool is only really useful if it's integrated with udev).

 For the testing/development purposes, you can use poetry:
 - Clone this repo